Lips7/Matcher/README.md

 - **Customizable Exemption Lists**: Exclude specific words from matching.
 - **Efficient Handling of Large Word Lists**: Optimized for performance.

-## Limitations
-- `SimpleMatchType` has only 6 available flags (`None`, `Fanjian`, `Delete`, `Normalize`, `PinYin`, `PinYinChar`), others are just pre-defined combination of them.
-  - `Delete` is a combination of `WordDelete` and `TextDelete`, perform different delete strategy on word and text.
-  - `PinYin` and `PinYinChar` shouldn't be enabled at same time. 'cause `PinYin` is a more limited version of `PinYinChar`, users'd better choose one of them.
-- Can handle words with a maximum of 32 combined words (more than 32 then effective combined words are not guaranteed) and 8 repeated words (more than 8 repeated words will be limited to 8).
-- Users must ensure the correctness of input data and the global uniqueness of `match_id`, `table_id`, and `word_id`.

 ## Usage

 ### General Instructions